dotnet/docfx/docs/specs/config.md

 2. Make base usage simple.
 3. Group config by scenario.
 4. Don't include server-side config.
+5. Naming:
+   1. Use `camelCase`.
+   2. Use plural form for array value.
+   3. Use singular form for str value.
+   4. Use plural form for an object that key is not fixed. e.g. `values` in `metadata`.
+   5. Use plural form for an object that key is fixed. e.g. `contribution`.
+   6. Use singular form if type is dynamic. e.g. `path`, although it can be a list.
+6. If some settings need to be applied to file(s), use filename of foldername as the key, not glob pattern, to avoid `**.md` everywhere.

 ## Major Changes
 1. All configs that doesn't affect build output and only consumed by OPS service side will not be defined here.
 They can be placed under a single object, named with `service_config`.
 Like: `need_preview_pull_request`, `notification_subscribers`.